BKJang/I-Studied/README.md

 # I-Studied

+## Rules of Commit

-- Directories are defiend as name of Language.
+- Directories are defiend as name of language or name of tech.

-## JAVA
-#### - Java version 1.8.0

-1. Files are uploaded as '.java'.
-2. Each project has Folder that defined as project name.
+- 'Directory name'_coding folder is code of program written as its language or tech.

-3. Explanation of project is uploaded as markdown file.
+- Explanation of project is uploaded as markdown file.

-4. When I upload file which was modified, I will mention '(modified)' in summary and explain about modified part of files.
+- When I upload file which was modified, I will mention '(modified)' in summary and explain about modified part of files.

-## Python
-#### - Python version 3.5.1
-#### - Flask version 0.10.1

-1. Files are uploaded as '.py'.
-2. Each project can be divided by summary.
-3. When I upload file which was modified, I will mention '(modified)' in summary.
-4. I will explain about modified part and explanation on description part.

-## C
-#### - gcc version 4.8.5

-1. Files are written in Linux Vim.
-2. Each Files are uploaded as '.c'.
+- Files are uploaded as 'file.extender'

-3. Committed files are about only Algorithm and Data Structure.
-4. When I upload file which was modified, I will mention '(modified)' in summary and explain about modified part of files.
+- Each project has Folder that defined as project name.